farirpgs/fari-app/lib/srds/fate-core.md

 **Concessions**: Supporting NPCs should not fight to the bitter end, given the option.
 Instead, have them concede conflicts often, especially early in a story, and especially if the concession is something like “They get away.”
 Conceding like this serves a few purposes.
 For one, it foreshadows a future, more significant encounter with the NPC.
 Because conceding comes with a reward of one or more fate points, it also makes them more of a threat the next time they show up.
 What’s more, it’s virtually guaranteed to pay off for the players in a satisfying way the next time the NPC makes an appearance.
 “So, Landon, we meet again!
 But this time it shall not go so easily for you.”
 Finally, it implicitly demonstrates to the players that, when things are desperate, conceding a conflict is a viable course of action.
 A PC concession here and there can raise the stakes and introduce new complications organically, both of which make for a more dramatic, engaging story.

-{example}

-Old Finn, Landon’s mentor
+> Old Finn, Landon’s mentor
-Aspects: Retired Vinfeld Militia Captain, Too Old For This Shit, Landon’s Mentor
+> Aspects: Retired Vinfeld Militia Captain, Too Old For This Shit, Landon’s Mentor
-Skills: Great (+4) Shoot, Good (+3) Fight, Fair (+2) Will, Average (+1) Athletics
+> Skills: Great (+4) Shoot, Good (+3) Fight, Fair (+2) Will, Average (+1) Athletics
-Stunts: Battlefield Expert.
+> Stunts: Battlefield Expert.
 Can use Fight to create advantages in large-scale tactical situations.
+>

-Teran the Swift, Thief Extraordinaire
+> Teran the Swift, Thief Extraordinaire
-Aspects: Cutpurse and Scoundrel, I Just Can’t Help Myself
+> Aspects: Cutpurse and Scoundrel, I Just Can’t Help Myself
-Skills: Superb (+5) Burglary, Great (+4) Stealth, Good (+3) Lore, Fair (+2) Fight, Average (+1) Physique [Note: 3 physical stress boxes]
+> Skills: Superb (+5) Burglary, Great (+4) Stealth, Good (+3) Lore, Fair (+2) Fight, Average (+1) Physique [Note: 3 physical stress boxes]
-Stunts: Inside Man. +2 to Stealth in an indoor, urban environment.
+> Stunts: Inside Man. +2 to Stealth in an indoor, urban environment.
+>

-Og the Strong
+> Og the Strong
-Aspects: Og Smash!, Og Not Terribly Bright
+> Aspects: Og Smash!, Og Not Terribly Bright
-Skills: Fantastic (+6) Fight, Superb (+5) Physique [Note: 4 physical stress boxes, 1 extra mild consequence for physical conflicts], Great (+4) Athletics
+> Skills: Fantastic (+6) Fight, Superb (+5) Physique [Note: 4 physical stress boxes, 1 extra mild consequence for physical conflicts], Great (+4) Athletics
-Stunts: none
+> Stunts: none

-#### Main Np Cs
+#### Main NPCs

 Main NPCs are the closest you’re ever going to get to playing a PC yourself.
 They have full character sheets just like a PC does, with five aspects, a full distribution of skills, and a selection of stunts.
 They are the most significant characters in your PCs’ lives, because they represent pivotal forces of opposition or allies of crucial importance.
 Because they have a full spread of aspects, they also offer the most nuanced options for interaction, and they have the most options to invoke and be compelled.
 Your primary “bad guys” in a scenario or arc should always be main NPCs, as should any NPCs who are the most vital pieces of your stories.

 Because they have all the same things on their sheet as PCs do, main NPCs will require a lot more of your time and attention than other characters.
 How you create one really depends on how much time you have—if you want, you can go through the whole character creation process and work out their whole backstory through phases, leaving only those slots for “guest starring” open.

-Of course, if you want, you can also upgrade one of your current supporting NPCs to a main using this method.
+> Of course, if you want, you can also upgrade one of your current supporting NPCs to a main using this method.
 This is great for when a supporting NPC has suddenly or gradually become—usually because of the players—a major fixture in the story, despite your original plans for them.

 You could also do things more on the fly if you need to, creating a partial sheet of the aspects you know for sure, those skills you definitely need them to have, and any stunts you want.
 Then fill in the rest as you go.
 This is almost like making a supporting NPC, except you can add to the sheet during play.

 Main NPCs will fight to the bitter end if need be, making the PCs work for every step.